STMicroelectronics/x-cube-subg2/README.md

 - Point-to-Point (P2P) communication example to transfer data from one node to another

+- CLI Example to be used with S2-LP DK GUI in order to configure S2-LP radio.

+- Multi-GPIOs usage demonstration in FIFO TX/RX examples.

 - 6LoWPAN communication using Contiki-NG middleware.
 Sample applications include:

   - UDP Client to send messages to a Server